EventStore/EventStore/docs/server/diagnostics/logs.md

 ### Troubleshooting

-- **404 Not Found:** The plugin is only available in commercial editions.
-Verify the plugin is loaded by checking the server startup logs.
+- **404 Not Found:** Verify the plugin is loaded by checking the server startup logs.

 - **401 Unauthorized:** Confirm the credentials are correct and the user belongs to the `$ops` or `$admins` group.